openshift/openshift-origin-design/web-console/knikubevirt/expose-secret/expose-secret.md

 ![add to workload popup open dropdown](img/add-to-workload-popup-open-dropdown.png)

-In Open Shift, there were two ways for attaching Secrets or Config Maps to a workload: 1) as an environment variable 2) as a volume.
+In OpenShift, there were two ways for attaching Secrets or Config Maps to a workload: 1) as an environment variable 2) as a volume.
 We added a third option to support VMs that is called “Disk”.
 This option will be available only when selecting a VM in the workload dropdown.

 ![add as disk open dropdown](img/add-as-open-dropdown.png)